lrtzndrsn/DebateSimulator/README.md

 # READ ME
-This is a debate simulator, which I wrote while learning about OO.
+This is a debate simulator, which I made while learning about OO.
 It simulates a classroom, where people debate and can win and lose, etc.

 # How to run
 Head to the debate folder and run "dotnet run" from there.